syncfusion/blazor-docs/src/charts/chart/tool-tip.md

 and [`Border`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html#Syncfusion_Blazor_Charts_ChartTooltipSettings_Border)
 properties are used to customize the background color and border of the tooltip respectively.
 The [`TextStyle`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html#Syncfusion_Blazor_Charts_ChartTooltipSettings_TextStyle)
-property in the tooltip is used to customize the font of the tooltip text.
+property in the tooltip is used to customize tooltip text.

 {% aspTab template="chart/user-interaction/tooltip/appearance", sourceFiles="appearance.razor" %}